Competitions

 How do I make mounts for my images?

 Answer: There are a number of online services (£££) that will cut mounts.
 A number of members do cut their own mounts.
-David P is the person to go to for advice on this, he will also cut mounts for a small fee (£).
+A mount cutting service at a reasonable price is available from a club member.
+Order forms, prices and detailed advice on mounting prints can be found in the Members’ area of the website.

 Can I use colour mounts for my images?